-- The Boy who Cried Wolf
+- The Boy Who Cried Wolf

-- Ananias and Sapphira from the Bible
+- Ananias and Sapphira from The Bible

-In order to further emphasize the difference between fantasy and reality and a proper use of fantasy.
+In order to further emphasize the difference between fantasy and reality and the proper use of fantasy.

 10. Memorizing proverbs dealing with honesty is a way to appeal to a child’s conscience.

 These suggestions will go a long way toward helping a child tell the truth.
 Don’t let this problem go.
 It only gets worse.
 Continual, persistent work will pay off in the end.
-Other helpful ideas can be found in the book, Good and Angry, Exchanging Frustration for Character in You and Your Kids, by Dr. Scott Turansky and Joanne Miller, RN, BSN.

 Tell us!
 How have you stopped your children from lying?

 Dr. Scott Turansky is an author and speaker known for his heartfelt parenting approach.
 He offers moms practical, real-life advice for many of parenting’s greatest challenges and is the founder of the National Center for Biblical Parenting.